 You should think of a debit as an entry on the left side of an account, and a credit as an entry on the right side of another account.
 Accountants often use T-accounts to visualize the debit and credit effects on the accounts' balances.

 It may take some time to learn which general ledger accounts will be debited and credited, but here are some general rules:

-- expenses will have debit entries and will have debit balancs
+- Expense accounts generally have debit entries and have debit balances

-- revenues will have credit entries and will have credit balances
+- Revenue accounts generally have credit entries and have credit balances

-- assets will have debit and credit entries, but will usually have debit balances
+- Assets generally have both debit and credit entries, but usually have debit balances

-- liabilities will have debit and credit entries, but will usually have credit balances
+- Liabilities generally have debit and credit entries, but usually have credit balances

-- stockholders' equity accounts could have debit and credit entries, but the combined total for profitable corporations will be a credit
+- Stockholders' equity accounts could have debit and credit entries, but profitable corporations usually have credit balances